-- Consider age when planning to visit Clifton Hill attractions – If you’ve got tweens then wax museums, rides, games and haunted houses will probably be a big hit.
+- Plan an age-appropriate visit to Clifton Hill & District.
+If you’ve got tweens, then wax museums, rides, games, and haunted houses will probably be a big hit.
 The little ones will like attractions like Bronto’s Playhouse better.
-The Niagara Skywheel is suitable for any age, with enclosed climate-controlled cars where you can safely and securely enjoy a birds-eye-view of the Falls and area without the scary feel of the open air cars.
-The gift shops offer a huge selection of gifts for kids of any age, with fun photo booths and other novelties along the way.
+The Niagara Skywheel is suitable for any age, with enclosed climate-controlled cars where you can safely and securely enjoy a birds-eye-view of the Falls and surrounding area.
+The gift shops offer a variety of gifts for kids and adults of any age, with fun photo booths and other novelties along the way.

 - Come prepared for the weather.
 Niagara summers come with rain, shine, and everything in between, with temperature that can reach boiling in the day and bring chills at night.
-Make sure you bring items like sunscreen, waterproof cameras, hats and bottled water with you.
-If you have to purchase these items in Niagara Falls expect to pay a premium.
+Make sure you bring items like sunscreen, waterproof cameras, hats, umbrellas, and water bottles.
+If you have to purchase these items in Niagara Falls, expect to pay a premium.

-- Look for a package – There are a number of packages that include accommodation and attractions, like the Holiday Inn Fallsview Attraction Package (kids 12 and under stay and eat for free).
-These packages are ideal for families who plan to hit all the major entertainment areas of Niagara Falls – they include entry fees with the cost of meals and accommodations and will save you money overall.
+- Look for an online package.
+There are a number of packages that include accommodations and attractions, like the Holiday Inn Fallsview Attraction Package, where kids 12 and under stay and eat for free!
+These packages are ideal for families who plan to hit all the major entertainment areas of Niagara Falls.
+They include entry fees with the cost of meals and accommodations, saving you money.

 Photo Credit- Instagram user kaythanksrachel